Mark Lowen: Life and career

 Lowen joined the BBC's Paris bureau in 2005 as an intern, becoming a producer, followed by the BBC World Service in London in 2007 and BBC World News in 2008.
 He became the BBC Balkans correspondent based in Belgrade in 2009, covering the former republics of Yugoslavia and Albania, during which time he reported on the first elections in Kosovo since independence, the trial of Radovan Karadžić, and the arrest of the former Commander-in-Chief of the Bosnian Serb Army, Ratko Mladić.

 Lowen became BBC Athens correspondent in autumn 2011, replacing Malcolm Brabant, who had become seriously ill following a routine inoculation against yellow fever.
 He covered Greece's financial crisis before moving to Istanbul in 2014.
 From there, he reported among other subjects on terror attacks, the attempted coup, the migrant crisis, the government of Recep Tayyip Erdoğan and the Syrian Civil War.
+In 2019, he became Rome correspondent for the BBC, covering Southern Europe.

+He was shortlisted for Young Journalist of the Year at the Royal Television Society awards, 2013.

+He is currently a presenter of OS on the BBC World Service.

 Family

-Lowen's mother is the British actress Eve Karpf and his grandmother was Natalia Karp, née Weissman (1911-2007), a Jewish refugee from the Nazis and Holocaust survivor, whose story he told in a BBC broadcast and online report.
-Lowen is married to the Portuguese actor and director of the D. Maria II National Theatre Pedro Penim.
+Lowen's mother is the British actress Eve Karpf and his grandmother was Natalia Karp, née Weissman (1911–2007), a Jewish refugee from the Nazis and Holocaust survivor, whose story he told in a BBC broadcast and online report.

+Lowen is married to Pedro Penim, a Portuguese actor and director of the D. Maria II National Theatre.
 In December 2022, Penim announced that he and Lowen had a daughter, born via surrogacy in Canada.